ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

-A list selector selects the nodes that are selected by at least one of the selector entries in the list and yields the concatenation of the lists (in the order of the selector entries) of nodes selected by the selector entries.
+A list selector selects the nodes that are selected by the selector entries in the list and yields the concatenation of the lists (in the order of the selector entries) of nodes selected by the selector entries.